Transportation in Edmonton: Bicycle and pedestrian

 Edmonton has an extensive multi-use trail system totaling over 150 kilometres in length, 130 of which lie within the North Saskatchewan River valley parks system.
 The unpaved trail network is even more extensive — 420 kilometres in total.
 The city also has 105 km of signed street bike paths across the city with protected crossings.

 Edmonton has an indoor pedway system connecting the Edmonton City Centre mall, the Stanley A. Milner Library, the LRT system and other commercial office buildings in its downtown core.
 The pedway system runs above ground, at-grade as well as underground.

 Funicular

-A funicular beside Hotel Macdonald connects Downtown Edmonton with the river valley.
+The 100 Street Funicular beside Hotel Macdonald connects Downtown Edmonton with the river valley.